Arabian-vACC/library/docs/policies/atc_operations/controller_operations_policy.md

     @ATC Support Requests, Currently on OMDB_APP covering OMDB, OMDW, and OMSJ top-down with traffic on the ground.
 Would appreciate any aerodrome controllers.

 #### ATC Relief Requests
 Controllers planning to leave their position but whose departure would cause significant disruption should use this role.
 This includes situations where closing the position would increase the workload of a higher-level position within the top-down hierarchy.
+The role should be used in the discord channel 🚩│atc-marketplace

 For example, if you are on tower handling 12 departures and closing the position would significantly impact the approach or center controller's workload, this role should be used.